 If you search for anything related to home value online, you’ll find several things such as a home value estimator, a valuation tool, and a calculator of all types.
 These calculators typically prompt you to plug in your street address and some details about your residential property, and the site will immediately offer you a current market value.

 Fair Market Value is typically calculated by real estate agents, who use comparative market analyses to determine the market values of homes.
-Realtors are fluent in reviewing these comparable sales (or “comps”) through the lens of local housing market trends, which can suggest how minor differences between your house and a similar one may tweak your home’s worth.
+Realtors are fluent in reviewing these comparable sales (or “comps”) through the lens of local housing market trends, which can suggest how minor differences between your house and a similar one may tweak your home's worth.
+A professional home appraisal can also provide an accurate assessment of your property's value.

 While fair market value and appraised value can both help you determine the value of your home, it is important to understand the differences between an appraised value vs market value.
 A home appraisal by a licensed professional appraiser considers both comparative market analysis and the specific features of a residential property.
 The appraiser visits the home and evaluates: